immanuelhume/mangodl/README.md

 Therefore, mangodl will prompt you for your mangadex credentials the first time you use it.
 Your username and password are then saved locally in a `mangodl_config.ini` file so you won't have to enter them again the next time you use mangodl.

 If you want to be a real safe and secure boi and dislike the idea of storing credentials in text files, run mangodl with the `--url` option, and pass in the URL of the manga on mangadex.
-So, for instance, to download Domestic Girlfriend ☜(ﾟヮﾟ ☜) :
+So, for instance, to download nobel-prize worthy Domestic Girlfriend:

 ```
 $ mangodl --url https://mangadex.org/